NOAA-OWP/inundation-mapping/README.md

 #### Examples

 `Note: All examples are based on linux pathing.
-Also, for each sample below, remove the line break slash(s) "\" before running the command.`
+Also, for each sample below, remove the line breaks [backslash(s) "\"] before running the command.`

-The available inputs, test_cases, and output versions can be found by running
+The available inputs, test_cases, and output versions can be found by running:
 ```
 aws s3 ls s3://noaa-nws-owp-fim/hand_fim/ --request-payer requester
 ```